 Explanation:

-Exponential decays typically start with a differential equation of the form:
+Usually, exponential decays begin with a differential equation of the following form:

-That is, the rate at which a population of something decays is directly proportional to the negative of the current population at time .
+In other words, the rate of population decay is directly inversely proportional to the current population at a given time. t.
 So we can introduce a proportionality constant:

 This is the general form of the exponential decay formula and will typically have graphs that look like this: